4d/docs/docs/Project/compiler.md

 1. At a first step, it translates the 4D code into C++ source files.
 2. Then, it compiles the C++ result into Silicon code using **clang**.

-The compilation results are stored in the **Libraries** folder, within the project folder:
+The resulting code is stored in the [Libraries folder](architecture.md#libraries-folder), within the project folder.

-XXX

-This folder contains the system library `lib4d-arm64.dylib`, with hosts your application compiled code.
+The files generated during the compilation are stored per project and per user in the [user preferences folder](architecture.md#userpreferencesusername-folder).
+Two sets of files are generated:

+- `.cpp` (text) files, containing C++ code,
+- `.o` files are binary objects, generated by clang.

 ### Incremental compiler

 The Silicon compiler is incremental, which means that during the [first compilation step](#two-step-compiler), only **new or modified methods** are translated into C++, thus reducing drastically the compilation time.

 > In the initial compilation, **all** 4D methods are translated into C++; on large applications, it could take a certain time.

-#### Local cache for compilation files

-The files generated during the compilation are stored per project and per user in the user's preferences folder.
-Two sets of files are generated:

-- `.cpp` (text) files, containing C++ code,
-- `.o` files are binary objects, generated by clang.
+However this step only occurs once.